High Potential Individual (HPI) Visa

 The Home Office publishes a document called the Global Universities List.
 It uses rankings from three major international university ranking systems:

-Universities that appear in the top 50 of at least two of these three rankings qualify for the HPI visa.
-The list is updated annually and currently includes institutions from the US, Canada, Australia, mainland Europe, Asia, and beyond.
+A university qualifies if it appears in the top 50 of at least two of these three rankings.
+The list is updated annually and includes institutions from the US, Canada, Australia, mainland Europe, and Asia, among others.

 UK universities are excluded.
 UK graduates already have access to the Graduate Route visa, a separate two-year post-study work visa for those who studied in the UK.